yelurusreejareddy/harmonic-chain-barcode/README.md

 # Novel Topological Descriptors for Topological Data Analysis
-Research project at DePaul University developing harmonic chain barcodes as novel topological descriptors for shape and point cloud analysis.
+Research project at DePaul University developing harmonic persistence barcodes as novel topological descriptors for shape and point cloud analysis.
 September 2025 - Present.

 ## Research Problem

 Standard persistence barcodes capture when topological features are born and die but discard the actual geometric representatives that carried them.
-Harmonic chain barcodes preserve those representatives - extracting the cycle generators that span each persistent homology class and carrying richer geometric information than birth-death pairs alone.
+Harmonic persistence barcodes preserve those representatives by extracting the harmonic chains that span each persistent homology class, carrying richer geometric information than birth-death pairs alone.

 This project investigates how these harmonic chain representatives behave, persist,